Eddie Rickenbacker: Automobile racing

-To draw attention to his company's car, Rickenbacker entered a 25-mile race in Red Oak, Iowa.
+To draw attention to his company's car, Rickenbacker entered a 25 mi race in Red Oak, Iowa.
 He failed to finish in his first automobile race after crashing through an outer fence.
 That summer, Rickenbacker went on to win most of the dirt track races he entered, including five of six races at Omaha's Aksarben Festival in October.
 When reporting on races, newspapers misspelled his name as Reichenbaugh, Reichenbacher, or Reichenberger, before settling on Rickenbacker.

 The following May, Lee Frayer invited his protégé to join him in another racing venture: the first ever Indianapolis 500.
 As relief driver, Rickenbacker replaced Frayer in the middle portion of the race, driving the majority of miles and helping his former boss take thirteenth place.
-The next year he drove Frayer's Red Wing Special by himself but was forced out after 100 miles with mechanical difficulties.
+The next year, he drove Frayer's Red Wing Special by himself but was forced out after 100 mi with mechanical difficulties.
 Rickenbacker quit his sales job and went on the county fair circuit with a Flying Squadron team.

 In October 1912, the American Automobile Association (AAA) cracked down on drivers known for flouting safety regulations.
 Rickenbacker was barred from the track for the next twelve months.
 He joined the automobile workshop of Frederick and August Duesenberg in Des Moines, Iowa.
 For the next year, he worked sixteen-hour days at $3 a day, developing a Mason race car, named for Duesenberg's chief investor.

 In July 1913, Rickenbacker received dispensation from AAA to compete in his hometown Columbus 200-mile race.
 Somehow, he kept his racing reinstatement through the rest of the season.
 He won three times and finished the season in 27th place on the AAA standings with 115 points.
 In 1914, the Duesenberg team separated from their investor, Edward R. Mason.
 Winning the prize money became vital for Rickenbacker because he would be out of racing for the season if Duesenberg ran out of funds.
 With some hard driving, he won the Fourth of July race at Sioux City.
 A third-place finish by another Duesenberg driver brought in $12,500 and ensured that the team would complete the season.
 Rickenbacker finished the year in sixth place in the AAA standings.

 Rickenbacker was now a national racing figure, earning the nickname "Fast Eddie".
 One sportswriter called him "the most daring and...the most cautious driver in America today."
 The top-ranked Peugeot team lured Rickenbacker away from Duesenberg at the start of 1915.
 However, a couple of bad outings caused him to abandon Peugeot and switch to the Maxwell team.
 Looking back decades later, Rickenbacker called this "the major mistake of my racing career".
 Still, he finished the season ranked fifth among all racers, with three victories to his credit.
 In September 1915, Rickenbacker received financial backing from Indianapolis Speedway owner Carl Fisher and his partner, Fred Allison.
 They made Rickenbacker the leader of a new Presto-Lite team, giving him free rein over three drivers and four mechanics as they developed four Maxwell Special race cars.